larsks/stem-night-drones/README.md

 # FREE SOFTWARE

-All the software used to create this project is FREE SOFTWARE distributed under the terms of version 3 of the GNU General Public License.
+All the software used to create this project is FREE SOFTWARE distributed under the terms of version 3 of the [GNU General Public License][gpl].
 That means that you can freely use, modify, and redistribute this software.
 The only requirement is that any modifications you make must follow the same license.

+[gpl]: LICENSE.txt

 The code I wrote for this project can be found at: